SergeyMC9730/levelapi-usageexample-gd-win/README.md

-# gd-mod-cpm
+# Level API usage example

-geometry dash mod template using [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake) as a package manager
+geometry dash mod using [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake) as a package manager

+this mod will show you how to interract with levelapi

 this also uses [mat-dash](https://github.com/matcool/mat-dash) to make hooking syntax simpler (and mod_main (very nice))